vikputthiscodeongit/js-helpers/README.md

 ### `getCssUnit(value)`
 Get the unit of a quantitative 'CSS-style' value.

-If the given value has no unit, the returned value will be `null`.
+If the value has no unit, the returned value will be `null`.

 #### Parameters
 * `value` (`String`): 'CSS-style' value to get the unit from.